showjoe/ffui/docs/components/popover.md

 # Popover

-Popover is enabled by using the v-popover directive or the popover component
+Popover is enabled by using the [popover directive](../directives/popover) or the popover component

 ## popover directive
 ::: demo